carlospalol/money/README.rst

 Money class with optional CLDR-backed locale-aware formatting and an extensible currency exchange solution.

+This package is compatible with Python 2.7, 3.4 (tested in 2.7.9, 3.4.3), but there are important `Differences between Python versions`_.
 All code examples use Python 3.x.

 **Contents**